yarenty/quotes/src/Oscar_Wilde/README.md

 Who, being loved, is poor?
 It is a curious fact that people are never so trivial as when they take themselves seriously.
 Ah, on what little things does happiness depend!
+True contentment is not having everything, but in being satisfied with everything you have.